In case you didn’t know it, the interwebs are packed with journaling inspiration. Or, as the cool kids call it: inspo.

 One other thing worth mentioning here (though it’s advice and not inspiration): schedule journaling time.
 Journaling will become a habit if you set aside the same amount of time to do it, at the same time each day.

 If you’re already journaling but stuck in a rut, or if you’re living under a rock (as I was), do some online searching to see what’s possible with a journal.
 Instagram, Pinterest, and Tumblr, in particular, have tons of journaling eye candy.

 Facebook has some fabulous journaling groups, where you can seek out advice, ideas, and yes, inspo.

 YouTube has instructional videos as well as walkthroughs, which are basically videos where people flip through their journals and explain how they created their pages.

 If you need something a little more in depth--or something that requires commitment in order to get your behind into gear--why not consider an online class?
 A search for “free online class journaling” brings up millions of results.

 Get Inspired!
 Kick Writer’s Block to the Curb

 The easiest way to deal with writer’s block is to use prompts.
 No matter what theme your journal has (if any), it’s easy to find free writing prompts online.

 Got Inspired!
 How About YOU?

 I’m off to create Page #3 in my personal journal.
-Sparkly unicorn friends, if this piece inspired YOU in any way, please leave me a comment.
+Friends, if this piece inspired YOU in any way, please leave me a comment.
 I would love to hear from you.